Reel

 Auto-Normalize

-When enabled in Settings, exported audio is normalized to 0 dB peak.
-This ensures consistent loudness across recordings without clipping.
+When enabled in Settings, exported audio is peak-normalized to -0.1 dB.
+This ensures consistent loudness across recordings without clipping, and only ever affects the export - your source recording is never modified.

 Sharing